OneSignal/OneSignal-Android-SDK/MIGRATION_GUIDE.md

 **Notifications Namespace**
-The notification namespace is accessible via `OneSignal.notifications` (in Kotlin) or `OneSignal.getNotifications()` (in Java) and provides access to notification-scoped functionality.
+The notification namespace is accessible via `OneSignal.Notifications` (in Kotlin) or `OneSignal.getNotifications()` (in Java) and provides access to notification-scoped functionality.

 | **Kotlin**                                                                                           | **Java**                                                                                             | **Description**                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             |
 | ---------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |